dyninst/dyninst/docs/patchAPI/overview.rst

 This implements the address space plugin to manage memory.
 The instrumentation engine will utilize these memory management methods during the code patching process.
-For example, the instrumentation engine needs to malloc a buffer in a mutatee’s address space and then write the code snippet into this buffer.
+For example, the instrumentation engine needs to malloc a buffer in a mutatee's address space and then write the code snippet into this buffer.

 .. rli:: https://raw.githubusercontent.com/dyninst/examples/master/patchAPI/addressSpace.cpp